-Even when we get the all-clear, new standards of sanitation and safety will have become the norm, and people will still be apprehensive about going out in public and stepping into indoor spaces.
+Even when we get the all-clear, these new standards of sanitation and safety will remain, and people will still be apprehensive about going out in public and stepping into indoor spaces.
 You need to tell them exactly what you’re doing to protect them.

 Operating with strict limits on capacity?
 That’s something you’ll need to make clear.
 Maybe you’ve got hand sanitizer stations set up, or glass visors at the checkout.
 Whatever you’re doing to safeguard customers, let them know beforehand.

 So, there’s what you need to consider when structuring your message.
 But now you’ve got to get it out to your audience.
 In these fraught circumstances, that takes a lot of discretion and special consideration too.